scala/docs.scala-lang/contribute/hacker-guide.md

 1. Commit messages are often the only way to understand the intentions of authors of code written a few years ago.
 Thus, writing a quality is of utmost importance.
 The more context you provide for the change you've introduced, the larger the chance that some future maintainer understand your intentions.
 Consult [the pull request policy](https://github.com/scala/scala/wiki/Pull-Request-Policy) for more information about the desired style of your commits.
 2. Keeping Scala's git history clean is also important.
 Therefore we won't accept pull requests for bug fixes that have more than one commit.
 For features, it is okay to have several commits, but all tests need to pass after every single commit.
 To clean up your commit structure, you want to [rewrite history](http://git-scm.com/book/en/Git-Branching-Rebasing) using `git rebase` so that your commits are against the latest revision of `master`.

 Once you are satisfied with your work, synced with `master` and cleaned up your commits you are ready to submit a patch to the central Scala repository.
-Before proceeding make sure you have pushed all of your local changes to your fork on Github.
+Before proceeding make sure you have pushed all of your local changes to your fork on GitHub.

     19:22 ~/Projects/scala/test (ticket/6725)$ git add ../src/compiler/scala/tools/reflect/MacroImplementations.scala
     19:22 ~/Projects/scala/test (ticket/6725)$ git commit